CactiLab/BYOTee-Build-Your-Own-TEEs/tools/README.md

 > ./packageDevice <SYSTEM.bif> <OUTPATH> <BITSTREAM_PATH>

 Args:
-- <SYSTEM.bif> : A path to the BIF to provide to bootgen to create a miPod.bin
+- <SYSTEM.bif> : A path to the BIF to provide to bootgen to create a Untrusted_app.bin
-- <OUTPATH> : The path to the output file (miPod.bin)
+- <OUTPATH> : The path to the output file (Untrusted_app.bin)
 - <BITSTREAM_PATH> : The path to the bitstream file that will be used in the BIF.

 * Similar to `buildDevice`, `packageDevice` was created to handle the